 Don’t knock the nog.
 According to Statistics Canada, more than 5.9-million litres of eggnog were sold in Canada in December 2018.
 While eggnog isn’t everyone’s idea of a delicious holiday tipple, it’s obvious that many Canadians do enjoy it.

 Get into the spirit of the season with the greatest Christmas cookie recipes of all time.

 The risqué leg lamp.
 Ralphie’s sliding rejection from Santa.
 Flick’s tongue mishap.
-Can you imagine Christmas without an annual screening of A Christmas Story?
+Can you imagine the holidays without an annual screening of A Christmas Story?
 While the tale appears to be all-American, a substantial part of the movie was filmed in Canada.
-Ralphie’s school, the Chinese restaurant where his family ate, the famous swearing scene as well as the interior segments were all shot in Canada.
+Ralphie’s school, the Chinese restaurant where his family eats Christmas dinner, the famous swearing scene as well as the interior segments were all shot in Canada.
 And where else would you find the old TTC “red rocket” streetcars?

-Check out the 13 best Christmas movies of all time!
+In the mood for a very merry marathon?
+Check out our countdown of the best Christmas movies of all time.

 If you want to send a little holiday cheer to the Prime Minster, think again.
 The Federal Accountability Act of 2006—as well as security protocol—state that Canada’s PM and his family cannot accept monetary presents, gift cards or perishable items such as Christmas cookies or cakes.
 And don’t even bother sending other items—they may be severely damaged during the security screening process.

-Tired of giving gifts that end up collecting dust on the shelf?
-These practical presents are guaranteed to please everyone on your holiday shopping list.
+Tired of giving presents that end up collecting dust on the shelf?
+These great gifts under $50 are guaranteed to please.

 Since 1982, Santa’s Post Office has employed mailroom elves from Canada, and he has received more than 20 million letters from children around the world.
 Canada Post volunteers donate over 200,000 hours of their time each year to help Santa respond to every letter that arrives on his doorstep.